1arshan/basic-git-workflow/readme.md

 this repository will show you a basic git workflow for individuals or small teams

-this line is added by another contributer and will create a merge conflict

-a local edit that will create a conflict with the upstream repository.
+adding new line in merge conflict branch plan to create some rukkhas